threonorm/simulisp/README.md

     file ::= line
            | line '\n' file

-Semantics :
+Semantics:
 - each line describes the inputs for one step of simulation
 - a line is a sequence of assignments of the form `variable:value`

-WARNING : All the required inputs of your Netlists must be described in your input file.
+WARNING: All the required inputs of your Netlists must be described in your input file.

 ----------------------